Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

 - You will always get someone who says your paintings are too expensive.

 - You will always get someone who says your paintings are too cheap.

 - If you don't charge enough, then people will not value your art, as they will think you do not value it either.

 - If someone loves your painting and wants to buy it, then you can always negotiate a price that they can afford if it is beyond their budget.

-- Keep your pricing as consistent as possible (even if you increase each year) so that existing clients don't for example suddenly see your paintings selling for less elsewhere.
+- Keep your pricing as consistent as possible (even if it increases each year) so that existing clients don't suddenly see your paintings selling for less elsewhere.

 Questions & Answers